Warning from Space: Production

 After the success of Toho's 1954 film Godzilla, which depicted a giant dinosaur attacking Tokyo, many Japanese film studios began to produce similar monster films, including Warning from Space.
 Along with other films such as Shintōhō's Fearful Attack of the Flying Saucers and the American Forbidden Planet, Warning from Space became part of a fledgling subgenre of films based around science fiction creatures.
 The film also used the theme of atomic bombs that was present in many films at the time, but showed how the weapons, which devastated the Japanese cities of Hiroshima and Nagasaki a decade earlier, could be put to good use.
 Still others noted the film used another common theme of cosmic collisions in the style of earlier films such as the 1931 film End of the World, which depicted a comet on a collision course with the Earth.

-The Pairan aliens were designed by the prominent avant-garde artist Tarō Okamoto, which used a single eye that is common among science fiction aliens.
+The Pairan aliens were designed by Tarō Okamoto, which used a single eye that is common among science fiction aliens.
 Although official film posters showed the Pairan aliens towering over buildings, the actual cinematic version of the aliens were on the scale of humans, at about two meters.
 Walt Lee reports that Gentaro Nakajima's novel, on which this film was based, was in turn based on the Japanese folktale Kaguya-hime.
 The film was one of fourteen Japanese color pictures produced in early 1956, but the first color Japanese science-fiction film.

 Its plot to depict appearances of extraterrestrials and astronomical object bears similarities to classic productions such as End of the World (1931), The Day the Earth Stood Still (1951), When Worlds Collide (1951), and The War of the Worlds (1953).
-(Note: There exist several similarities in plots between Warning from Space and Invasion of the Body Snatchers, which was released in the United States on February 5, 1956, a week after the release on Warning from Space in Japan.)
+There exist several similarities in plots between Warning from Space and Invasion of the Body Snatchers, which was released in the United States on February 5, 1956, a week after the release on Warning from Space in Japan.

-The Japanese title of Warning from Space bears the term "appear" (現わる, arawaru); it had been repeatedly used by Daiei Film at that time including The Invisible Man Appears, (Note: The Invisible Man Appears and Rainbow Man (jp) were the first post-war science fiction films in Japan, and were produced under Masaichi Nagata and involved Eiji Tsuburaya and Sadamasa Arikawa (jp) and Shuzaburo Araki (jp) in productions with their aims to join Daiei Film.) and the Japanese title of The Beast from 20,000 Fathoms, which later influenced the production of Gamera, the Giant Monster.
+The Japanese title of Warning from Space bears the term "appear" (現わる, arawaru); it had been repeatedly used by Daiei Film at that time including The Invisible Man Appears, the Japanese title of The Beast from 20,000 Fathoms, which later influenced the production of Gamera, the Giant Monster, and Gamera-related post-Daiei productions, Giant Monsters Appear in Tokyo by Shochiku, (Note: Shochiku distributed Gamera the Brave (2006), and the original concept of What to Do with the Dead Kaiju?
+(2022) intended to involve Gamera's corpse.
+The Next Generation: Patlabor (2014), distributed by Shochiku, involved several stakeholders from Gamera and related productions, introduced a presumed etymological reference to Giant Monsters Appear in Tokyo.) and Giant God Warrior Appears in Tokyo by Studio Ghibli.